lkubb/salt-extension-cookiecutter/README.md

-# salt-extension-cookiecutter
+# Create Salt Extensions

 A [Cookiecutter](https://github.com/cookiecutter/cookiecutter) template that initializes a project structure for developing [Salt](https://github.com/saltstack/salt) extension modules.

 The template files themselves are currently sourced almost verbatim from the official [create-salt-extension](https://github.com/saltstack/salt-extension) tool.
 This template provides the necessary scaffolding to render them via Cookiecutter (using some ugly hacks).

 ## Why
-I like to manage the lifecycle of my projects via [cruft](https://cruft.github.io/cruft/), which wraps Cookiecutter to additionally provide (1) boilerplate updates after the initial project generation and (2) diffs of what you changed versus the generated data.
+I like to manage the lifecycle of my projects via [cruft](https://cruft.github.io/cruft/), which wraps Cookiecutter to additionally provide (**1**) boilerplate updates after the initial project generation and (**2**) diffs of what you changed versus the generated data.

 ## How
 ### General remarks